As you can probably guess, October is one of our favorite months even though it’s a prelude to winter and cold, snowy weather.

 I’ve posted the two photos taken of the blue orbs – check them out!

 Hopefully we will return to the A to Z Auction Barn for further investigation.
 I think there is a lot more to see and hear at the location.

-As usual, call me if you need an investigation for the paranormal – there is no charge for what we do.
+Please call us if you have a location you would like investigated for paranormal activity!
+There is no charge for what we do.

 A special shout-out to Larry Battson and his Wild Animals in Clinton Falls, Indiana, and to the Cole Family in Tennessee at the Thomas House Inn!